jonas-masharqa/fizzbuzz-js/README.txt

 it can check the result of our fizzbuzz game when that particular value is put in the input field and put that result inside a variable.
 After that we take the result and put that inside the div that displays the answer.

+Question 9:
+A CDN is a group of servers that provide fast delivery of internet content.
+Like in our case for this challenge, a stylesheet.